Rational trigonometry via projective geometric algebra

 \section{Abstract}

-We show that main results of euclidean rational trigonometry (\cite{wildberger2005}) can be succinctly expressed using projective (aka homogeneous) geometric algebra (PGA) (\gTh, \cite{gunn2011}).
+We show that main results of rational trigonometry and universal geometry (\cite{wildberger2005}) can be succinctly expressed using projective geometric algebra (PGA) (\cite{gunn2011}, \cite{gunn2017a}).
 In fact, the PGA representation exhibits distinct advantages over the original vector-based approach.
 These include the advantages intrinsic to geometric algebra: it is coordinate-free, treats lines and points in a unified framework, and handles many special cases in a uniform and seamless fashion.
 It also reveals structural patterns not visible in the original formulation, for example, the exact duality of spread and quadrance.
-The current article handles only a representative euclidean subset of the full content of Wildberger's work, but enough to establish the value of this approach for further development.
-The metric-neutral framework of PGA makes it especially promising also to handle universal geometry (\cite{wildbergerUG1}, \cite{wildbergerUG2}, \cite{wildbergerUG3}), which extends rational trigonometry to the hyperbolic plane.
+The current article handles only a representative (euclidean) subset of the full content of Wildberger's work, but enough we believe to establish the value of this approach for further development, also for the noneuclidean cases.